Guidelines for Authors

 Acknowledgements.
 Acknowledgements are to be given in a separate section after keywords.
 List individuals who provided help during the research (e.g., providing language help, writing assistance or proofreading the article, etc.).

 Artwork.
-The journal does not publish patient photographs except as Supplementary Information.
+The Journal does not publish patient photographs except as Supplementary Information.
 These images should be replaced within the article with diagrams of an idealized human indicating any phenotypic abnormality.
 Please make sure that artwork files are in an acceptable format (TIFF (or JPEG), EPS (or PDF) or MS Office files) and with the correct resolution.
 Please note that individual figure files larger than 10 MB must be provided in separate files.
-Number the illustrations according to their appearence in the text.
+Number the illustrations according to their appearance in the text.
 Ensure that each illustration has a caption.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.

 References are compiled in the order mentioned in the text of the article.
 In the text of the article, references are given in Arabic numerals in square brackets.